PS2U/TechNote/system-design/designing-data-intensive-applications/ch6.md

 A fixed number of partitions is operationally simpler, and so many fixed-partition databases choose not to implement partition splitting.
 Thus, the number of partitions configured at the outset is the maximum number of nodes you can have, so you need to choose it high enough to accommodate future growth.

 If partitions are very large, rebalancing and recovery from node failures become expensive.
 But if partitions are too small, they incur too much overhead.
-The best performance is achieved when the size of partitions is “just right,” neither too big nor too small, which can be hard to achieve if the number of partitions is fixed but the dataset size varies.
+The best performance is achieved when the size of partitions is "just right", neither too big nor too small, which can be hard to achieve if the number of partitions is fixed but the dataset size varies.

 ### Dynamic partitioning